three-headed-giant/it/docs/contributing.md

 ## Code
 > "A foolish consistency is the hobgoblin of little minds"

 Try to follow PEP8 & PEP20 but don't hesitate about following a style that is presented in this project but not complies with PEP8.
-If you are adding a new handler and you aren't sure about which plugin it fits, just open a about what that plugin does.
+If you are adding a new handler and you aren't sure about which plugin it fits, open an issue before sending PR.

 ### Commit Messages